anshchokshi/HealthyMomAndChild/README.md

  ## Licenses

  * The GNU General Public License
- * If others use our project they have to use same license, hence no else can make money out of our code and commercially distribute our work.
+ * If others use our project they have to use same license, hence no one else can make money out of our code and commercially distribute our work.
  * We decided to agree to this license as it is restrictive and also we have mutually agreed with the partner that code can be freely uploaded on open-   source platform but all the other documents or content provided are confidential.